Wetaskiwin: By-the-Lake Park

 Wetaskiwin's By-the-Lake Park, located near the Automile close to Wetaskiwin's downtown core, is a day-use facility featuring a 2.5-kilometre paved trail surrounding a 17-acre man-made lake and a large picnic area and a nature trail with signs identifying various plants and wildlife.
 The lake is stocked with fish for summer and winter fishing (Alberta Sport Fishing Regulations must be followed) and is used by school and community groups for canoeing and watersports.
 During the winter months the lake and surrounding area is used for cross-country skiing, ice skating, tobogganing, and pick-up games of pond-hockey.

 Politics

 Historically the population of Wetaskiwin has voted Conservative in both provincial and federal politics.
 The city is currently represented in the House of Commons by MP Mike Lake of the Conservative Party.

 Infrastructure

 The Wetaskiwin Regional Airport is located within Wetaskiwin city limits.

 Media

 Wetaskiwin is served by two local newspapers, the Pipestone Flyer and The Wetaskiwin Times.

+Radio station CKJR is licensed to Wetaskiwin, but broadcasts from studios in Edmonton and carries a sports radio format generally targeting the region.